Bellis: A Model, Affordable Sustainable House and Garden in Brisbane

 Australian homes are plumbed in for watering, they have electricity to power equipment, many have either space or soil for food growing – sometimes both.

 Importantly, homes have a source of free labour to make things happen: people!
-A five year old can save seed and grow sprouts, a seven year old can understand crop rotation and how to dry, freeze or bottle food.
+A five year old can save seed and grow sprouts, a seven year old can understand crop rotation and how to dry, freeze or bottle food and make jam – a young Jerry did all these things.
 With a little thought, an adult can grow enough food to feed themselves all year round with just 100 square metres of good soil.

 At Bellis, we grow food, we harvest rainwater and solar energy, and we treat and reuse water that might otherwise be wasted – all things that can be done with ease by a homeowners in Australia’s extensive suburbs.

 You’re welcome to take a look around.

 Remember, sustainability is mostly about living within your means.
 Do not be discouraged if you can’t do a whole lot of things all at once.

 Take small, meaningful steps that you can guarantee to carry out.
 The cumulative effect is what matters.

 Jerry Coleby-Williams and Jeff Poole

 I just came across this website after visiting the gardening Australia website.
 I was wondering if you had another open day coming up in the future as I was disappointed that I missed the last one.
 My partner and I would really love to get some ideas for our place which is west of Ipswich on the way to Toowoomba.

 Also, do you have any ideas for what we can plant along our back fencline which meets very moist (and sometimes flooded) wetlands.
 We’re not having much luck on our sloping block when planting things down the bottom.